ly7erg1c/vxug-scraper/README.md

 ### USAGE:

  > ⚠️ Use Tool with Caution.
 You may get banned temporary if you misuse this tool !

+ Show help at any time with `-h` or `--help`.
+ When aria2c is enabled (`-a`), the scraper will first resume any incomplete downloads by scanning for `.aria2` control files in the output directory.

  You can optionally specify an output directory with `-o` or `--output-dir`.
 If not provided, defaults to `Downloads`.